-All webinars sessions will be presented on the Zoom video conferencing format, for 90 minutes.
+All webinars sessions will be presented on the Zoom video conferencing format, for 90 minutes (some webinars may require two 90 minutes sessions) .
+Click on the title of each tab for description and leader.
 Participants will register for each session separately.
-Once registration is complete, conference information will be sent by email.
-Cost for IMN members is $35 and for non-IMN members is $50.
+Once registration is complete, webinar information will be sent to you by email.

 Webinar information, including but not limited to, date, times, topic or presenter are subject to change.